Coronavirus/COVID 19: Official advice from the Mayor of London is that public transport should only be used for essential journeys

 If an 11-15 year old doesn’t have an 11-15 Zip Oyster, Visitor Oyster Discount or child-rate Travelcard the best option is to buy a £5 adult-rate one day bus pass.
 See London bus tickets & passes for details.

-If you don’t have time to apply for an 11-15 Zip Oyster, the next cheapest way for 11-15 year old visitors to travel is the Young Visitor Oyster Discount.
-This is a special discount applied to an ordinary Oyster card.
+If you don’t have time to apply or don’t want to apply for an 11-15 Zip Oyster, the cheapest way for 11-15 year old visitors to travel is the Young Visitor Oyster Discount.
+This is a special discount added to an ordinary Oyster card.
 It’s valid for 14 days.
-After 14 days, the discount expires and the card can be used as a ordinary adult Oyster card.
+After 14 days, the discount automatically expires and the card can be used as a ordinary adult Oyster card.

 There’s a £5 refundable deposit for the Oyster card.
 Single fares and the daily cap for the underground and buses-only are 50% cheaper than adult fares.